Nonabelian multiplicative integration and curvature obstructions for surface holonomy: Background

 Let $(\sigma,\tau)$ denote a kite in~$M$, i.e.~a pair consisting of a base path $\sigma\colon\Delta^1\to M$ and a surface map $\tau\colon\Delta^2\to M$ such that $\sigma(v_1)=\tau(v_0)$.
 For such data, one can define recursively $H$-valued Riemann products $\mathrm{RP}_k(\alpha,\beta|\sigma,\tau)$ by subdividing $\Delta^2$ into $4^k$ smaller triangles and setting

 with higher-order products obtained by ordered multiplication over the subdivision.
 The limit

 exists and depends smoothly on $(\sigma,\tau)$ by Theorem 8.3.1 of \cite{yek}.
-This $H$-valued element is the multiplicative surface integral or surface holonomy of the $2$-connection $(\alpha,\beta)$.
+This $H$-valued element may be interpreted as the surface holonomy associated to the $2$-connection $(\alpha,\beta)$.
 In the abelian case where $G=\{1\}$ and $H=U(1)$, this reduces to

 recovering the familiar holonomy of a $U(1)$-bundle gerbe.

 The following properties hold for multiplicative integration:

 \begin{itemize} \item[(1)] \textbf{Functoriality.} The assignments $\sigma\mapsto\mathrm{MI}(\alpha|\sigma)$ and $(\sigma,\tau)\mapsto\mathrm{MI}(\alpha,\beta|\sigma,\tau)$ respect concatenation and inversion of paths and surfaces.